michel-pi/ProcessMemoryUtilities.Net/README.md

 ## Features

-- Open- and CloseProcess
+- OpenProcess and CloseProcess
-- Generic Read- and WriteProcessMemory
+- Generic ReadProcessMemory and WriteProcessMemory
-- Read and Write arrays
+- Read and write arrays
-- Direct calls to WinApi methods
+- Direct calls to WinAPI methods
 - Using Nt* methods instead of Kernel32
 - No performance loss due to marshalling or delegates
 - Optimized memory allocation